I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

-Since last November, I've been on a year-long rainbow-haired journey - which includes a head full of teal, turquoise, blue, purple, pink, and red.
+Since last November, I've been on a year-long rainbow-haired journey, which includes a head full of teal, turquoise, blue, purple, pink, and red.
 Let's travel back in time and review the year's hair dyes.

-Manic Panic Bad Boy Blue: A Failed Experiment
+Manic Panic Bad Boy Blue: A Failure

 I messed up my experiment with Bad Boy Blue, and thus won't be able to give a complete review of this color.
 However, maybe you can learn from my mistakes.

 This was my first attempt at colorful hair, and my star-studded dreams of looking like Katy Perry failed miserably.
-If you read my last Hub on how to bleach dark hair, you'll see why.
+If you read my last article on how to bleach dark hair, you'll see why.

 My hair was so stubborn, and I couldn't figure out how to get it to bleach properly.
 I was so ready to have my bright blue hair that I gave up on the bleach and dyed it anyway!
 It was a terrible mistake.